pmcclay/hc05_baudat/README.md

 SS_0? no. but write is synchronous (looks so)
 (SS_0 flush is dump recv buffer)
 SK? like SS_0.
-Current SS? no, but assume write synch.
+Current SS? no, but assume write synch. - but flush is empty fcn w/comment no tx buffering i.e. semantic change applied.

 TODO use of flush? with SS_0?